The 16 best spot treatments for acne, according to dermatologists | CNN Underscored

 Rich in the ingredient, Mario Badescu’s Drying Lotion has over 22,000 5-star ratings — and for good reason.
 The award-winning product features a unique formula that simultaneously exfoliates, cleanses, soothes and protects the treated area.

-Get rid of the pesky pimples overnight with Renée Rouleau’s spot lotion — a fast-acting treatment packed with active ingredients like camphor, zinc oxide and sulfide that treat and disinfect the skin’s surface to improve skin when you wake up in the AM.
+Get rid of the pesky pimples overnight with Renée Rouleau’s spot lotion, a fast-acting treatment packed with active ingredients like camphor, zinc oxide and sulfide that treat and disinfect the skin’s surface to improve skin when you wake up in the morning.

-Shah swears by Versed’s drying treatment due its featuring of sulfur which absorbs excess oil and treats pimples quickly.
-The product’s inclusion of bentonite and kaolin clay are also perfect for managing both white and blackheads.
+Shah swears by Versed’s drying treatment due its use of sulfur, which absorbs excess oil and treats pimples quickly.
+The product’s inclusion of bentonite and kaolin clay is also perfect for managing both whiteheads and blackheads.

 Best lotions, gels and masks for acne spot treatments